rokett/ldap-query/README.md

 **TODO** - Document config file stuff for Docker

 ## How to setup local Dev environment
-This project maintains dependencies under version control so building is really easy.
+This project maintains dependencies under version control, using Go modules, so building is really easy.

 1. `go get github.com/rokett/ldap-query`.